avrilcoghlan/vibriowatch/docs/source/zimbabwe2018.rst

 `Mashe et al 2020`_ published the genomes of 13 *V. cholerae* isolates, including 10 that had been obtained during the Zimbabwe 2018 outbreak, one obtained from a South African patient who had a history of travel to Zimbabwe, and two that were obtained in Zimbabwe in 2015.
+The authors of this paper were an international consortium of scientists and public health experts from the Ministry of Health and Child Care in Zimbabwe, Beatrice Road Infectious Diseases Hospital in Zimbabwe, University of New Mexico Health Sciences Center (USA), Institut Pasteur (France), and the National Institute for Communicable Diseases in South Africa.

 .. _Mashe et al 2020: https://pubmed.ncbi.nlm.nih.gov/32786196/